electricallen/ignition-helm/README.md

       secretName: ignition-tls
 ```

+### Traefik, cert-manager, Let's Encrypt, and ACME

-At the risk of veering off topic, the second approach is demonstrated here using one potential collection of tools.
-There are many different tools you can use to accomplish TLS outside the pod, and all should work with this helm chart provided only one ingress is used.
+At the risk of veering off topic, ingress controller SSL termination is demonstrated here using one potential collection of tools.

 For this approach, the following are required: